dotansimha/graphql-code-generator/website/docs/migration/from-0-18.md

 - Rename all package from `graphql-codegen-...` to scoped packages `@graphql-codegen/...`.
 - Stabilize the core package and the YML configuration file.
-- Remove the old, deprecated code from this repostory (everything related to `flattenDocuments` and `buildSchemaContext`).
+- Remove the old, deprecated code from this repository (everything related to `flattenDocuments` and `buildSchemaContext`).
 - Separate the CLI package from the core package, and create an easy-to-use and easy-to-consume core package.
 - Add better support for running the codegen in non-node environments, by clearing unused dependencies and add support for tree shaking.
 - Remove the dependency for Handlebars from this repository.